angerhard/java-etsy-v3-api/docs/ShopListingApi.md

     List<String> tags = Arrays.asList(); // List<String> | A comma-separated list of tag strings for the listing.
 When creating or updating a listing, valid tag strings contain only letters, numbers, whitespace characters, -, ', ™, ©, and ®. (regex: /[^\\\\p{L}\\\\p{Nd}\\\\p{Zs}\\\\-'™©®]/u) Default value is null.
     String whoMade = "i_did"; // String | An enumerated string indicating who made the product.
 Helps buyers locate the listing under the Handmade heading.
 Requires 'is_supply' and 'when_made'.
     String whenMade = "made_to_order"; // String | An enumerated string for the era in which the maker made the product in this listing.
 Helps buyers locate the listing under the Vintage heading.
 Requires 'is_supply' and 'who_made'.
-    Long featuredRank = 56L; // Long | The positive non-zero numeric position in the featured listings of the shop, with rank 1 listings appearing in the left-most position in featured listing on a shop’s home page.
+    Long featuredRank = 56L; // Long | The positive non-zero numeric position in the featured listings of the shop, with rank 1 listings appearing in the left-most position in featured listing on a shop's home page.
     Boolean isPersonalizable = true; // Boolean | When true, this listing is personalizable.
 The default value is null.
     Boolean personalizationIsRequired = true; // Boolean | When true, this listing requires personalization.
 The default value is null.
 Will only change if is_personalizable is 'true'.
     Long personalizationCharCountMax = 56L; // Long | This is an integer value representing the maximum length for the personalization message entered by the buyer.
 Will only change if is_personalizable is 'true'.